All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Occasional tingling in extremities

 An important consideration: while GH has anti-inflammatory properties at physiologic levels, supraphysiologic GH levels (hormone excess) can actually promote inflammation.
-This is why physician-supervised dosing and regular IGF-1 monitoring are essential.
-The goal is optimization, not maximization.
+This is why physician-supervised dosing and regular IGF-1 monitoring are important.
+The goal is improvement, not maximization.

 Contraindications include active cancer, pregnancy, breastfeeding, and known hypersensitivity.
 See our CJC-1295 side effects guide for full safety details.